-The debate about the so called “Trophy Hunter” is both a public myth and hunting misunderstanding.
+The debate about the trophy hunter is based on a public myth and a categorical misunderstanding.

-Let us stop there before we fill this myth any further about the trophy hunter.
-Now we must ask ourselves this.
-Do we know any whitetail hunter that does not utilize the meat?
-The answer is that the vast majority of all whitetail hunters make sure that meat is used.
-In fact we would be hard pressed to find the few isolated cases that may exist otherwise.
+Let’s just stop right there, before we fill out the picture any further.
+We need to ask ourselves: do we know any whitetail hunter that does not use the meat?
+The answer is that the vast majority of all whitetail hunters make sure the meat is used.
+We would be hard pressed to find any counterexamples.

-The truth in this whole debate is that, although there maybe people out there set on trophy class whitetails it is really just a high standard of meat hunting.
-Some of us may choose to pass a first year deer, some of us may not.
-So does that make one better than the other or one method wrong?
-It does not.
-That is because there is no such thing as a trophy hunter, only meat hunters with prerequisites for a harvest.
+Although there may be people out there set on trophy class whitetails, they are really just meat hunters with high standards.
+Some of us may choose to pass on a first year deer, some of us might not.
+Does that make one method better and the other worse?
+No. That is because there is no such thing as a trophy hunter, but there is such a thing as meat hunters with prerequisites for harvest.

-Now we can take this to an even further extreme.
-Into the highly charged debate of hunting Africa, a place where, from firsthand experience, I will tell everyone nothing goes to waste.
-The giraffes, the Cape Buffalo, and all the other exotic animals including the elephant are eaten to a level that resembles old depictions of Native Americans utilizing all of an America Bison.
-Maybe the hunters themselves have some questionable motives but to spread the false notion that these animals are not used is selling a false vision.
+We can take this to an even further extreme.
+I can tell you from firsthand experience that hunters in Africa do not let anything go to waste.
+The giraffes, Cape buffalos, and all the other exotic animals like elephants are picked as clean as bison were historically by native Americans.
+Maybe the hunters have questionable motives, but to spread the false notion that these animals are not used casts a false vision.

-For years I spent countless hours pursuing “trophy” whitetails and have, more than once, been accused of being a trophy hunter.
-As far as I recall though, the process never changed.
+For years, I spent countless hours pursuing trophy whitetails.
+More than once, I have been accused of being a trophy hunter.
+Yet as far as I recall, the process never changed.
 I can remember making Italian sausage from my biggest buck to date.
-Venison Carpaccio from the back straps of each of my “trophy” whitetails.
-All the while, marveling at Mother Nature’s beautiful art work in the form of white-tailed deer antlers.
+The back straps of each of my trophy whitetails became venison carpaccio.
+All the while, I marveled at Mother Nature’s beautiful art work in the form of whitetail deer antlers.

-Those back straps tasted the same as each doe or young buck.
-The only constant in all of this being that we are in fact all meat hunters, just some with very specific goals in mind when we fill our freezer.
-Maybe it is time to remember there is truly no such thing as a trophy hunter and question the way we interpret the actual facts.
+Those back straps taste the same, whether doe or young buck.
+We are all meat hunters.
+Some of us just have very specific goals in mind when we fill our freezer.
+Maybe it is time to say that there is no such thing as a trophy hunter.